How to Get a Funeral Director License in Colorado

 - Develop strong communication and business skills: Modern funeral directors are equal parts grief counselor and small business operator.
 Skills in compassionate communication, event planning, and business management are as important as technical embalming skills.

-- Budget approximately $500 for your Colorado license: This includes $0 in application fees, $0 for the exam, and education costs.
+- Budget approximately $500 for your Colorado license: This includes no application fee, no exam fee, and education costs.
 Once licensed, plan for $0 in renewal fees every 0 year.

 Frequently Asked Questions